Boyce Thompson Arboretum: Other plant collections of note

 The aloe collection holds almost half the world's known aloes at 217 species and 817 total plants.
 Highlight plants in the collection include Aloe helenae, which is an endangered aloe native to Madagascar, as well as Big John, a large unusually colored aloe hybrid in the Wallace collection.

 The dudleya collection has recently begun expanding, with 10 species and 24 individual plants currently.
-Four of these species are listed as vulnerable or locally endanged, as the dudleya are threatened due to habitat loss and poaching.
+Four of these species are listed as vulnerable or locally endangered, as the dudleya are threatened due to habitat loss and poaching.